alexleybourne/CoinTrack/README.md

 ![Status](https://img.shields.io/badge/Status%3A-Work%20in%20progress-yellow)

-The easy way to track and share all of your favorite crypto currencies 📈
+The easy way to track and share all of your favorite crypto currencies 👀

-With no database and using url queries only you can build and share a dash easily.
+It works with no databases, accounts by simply using url queries only. so you can build and share a dashboard super quick and easy. 😎

 [Visit Site ⚡️](https://alexleybourne.github.io/CryptoTrack/)